 The Long Beach State Academic Senate approved a proposal to introduce a doctorate of public health degree program to the university, with 37 out of 49 senators voting to approve the new program.

 According to Academic Senate Chair Neil Hultgren, the proposal must be signed by CSULB President Jane Close Conoley for the new program to be officially implemented into the curriculum.
-If approved, the proposal will introduce the fourth doctorate program to the university and the first-ever public health doctorate program in CSU history.
+If approved, the proposal will introduce the fourth doctorate program to the university and the second-ever public health doctorate program in CSU history.

 According to the proposal, the post-master program will consist of hybrid courses taught primarily by the Health Science Department.
 Full-time students are expected to complete 48 units within two years, six semesters, while part-time students will complete the units within three years, nine semesters.